2 Chronicles 29:36

 Bible Study Questions

-1. How does Hezekiah's example of leadership inspire you to influence your community or family in spiritual matters?
+1. How does Hezekiah's leadership style inspire you to lead in your own community or family?

-4. What steps can you take to contribute to the "service of the house of the LORD" in your local church or community?
+4. How can you contribute to spiritual renewal within your church or community?

 Connections to Other Scriptures